 Just like with vermouth, once you open a bottle of port, it should be refrigerated and used within several weeks.
 (The darker the color, the longer you can keep it once you uncork it.)
 “Port mixes well with a wide range of ingredients, from fresh fruit and berries, herbs and spices to vegetable juices and teas,” says Lulu Martinez, the director of events for Liquid Productions in Aston, Pennsylvania.

 Finish that bottle by mixing one (or all) of these three cocktails.

 Port New York Sour

 “Generally, port has a round, comforting, viscous sweetness that can play really nicely with Sours, Bucks and Mules,” says Sarah Rosner, the head bartender at Bourbon Steak in Washington, D.C.
 “I have also noticed a trend toward low-ABV cocktails recently and think it will start shifting from a modifier to a base.”
-A healthy one-ounce pour of tawny port in place of the traditional red wine will help deplete that bottle fast and lend nutty and caramel notes.
+A healthy one-ounce pour of tawny port in place of the traditional red wine will help deplete that bottle fast—and lend nutty and caramel notes to this cocktail.